jacobrdavis/coamps-tc-translation-demo/README.md

 </figure>
 <br><br />

 Here I demonstrate a solution which determines the buoy's position relative to the storm's center on the best track, and then "shifts" the buoy relative to the COAMPS-TC center.

-See the Jupyter notebook: coamps-tc-translation-demo.ipynb
+See the Jupyter notebook `coamps-tc-translation-demo.ipynb`.